Skip to content

 The Gmail icon.

 No matter how organized you think your Gmail inbox is, there's usually something you can streamline even better.
-That's what happened to me when I recently discovered how to auto-assign labels to incoming mail.
+That's what happened to me when I discovered how to automatically labels in Gmail.

-I now realize this feature has been around for a long time, but I'd never looked into it.
-But ever since that first email popped into my inbox with a pre-attached label, I've been hooked.
+I realize this feature has been around for a long time, but I'd never looked into it before.
+And ever since that first email popped into my inbox with a pre-attached label, I've been hooked.

 What are Gmail labels?